kfamyn/whatnow/README.md

 To exit the app, click a cross button bottom of a toolbar located to the left.

 # Setup for further development

-### Windows

-To contribute to the project, you will need to install [Qt Creator](https://www.qt.io/offline-installers) and clone a repository.

-You can setup the project in Qt Creator by opening the Weather.pro file.

-All the neccessary libraries are present in the repository.

 # Extension abilities